Continuous wavelet analysis of matter clustering using the Gaussian-derived wavelet: Introduction

 \section{Introduction}

 The standard cosmological model ($\Lambda$CDM) states that the hierarchical matter clustering evolved from the random primordial fluctuations via gravitational instability, as revealed by the observed pattern of spatial distribution for luminous objects \citep{Tegmark2004}.
 However, luminous objects are made up of baryons, whose clustering is not completely consistent with that of dark matter (DM) component because of a series of physical processes such as radiative cooling, star formation and feedback processes.
-With hybrid $N$-body/hydrodynamic simulations, the baryonic effects on the large-scale clustering of matter have been extensively studied in Fourier space, and these studies show that the deviation between baryons and dark matter in mass distribution depends on the scale and redshift \citep{Chisari2019, vanDaalen2020, Yang2020}.
-Moreover, many studies indicate that the clustering of both dark matter and baryonic matter is environment-dependent \citep{Abbas2005, Peng2010, Wang2018, Man2019}.
-However, usual statistical schemes based on the Fourier transform, e.g. power spectrum and bispectrum, cannot be used to measure the environmental and scale dependence of the matter clustering at the same time, since these schemes cannot simultaneously provide information about the scale and position of the signal.
-One way to overcome this problem is to use techniques of the wavelet transform, which is a powerful tool for analysing space-scale information simultaneously.
+With hybrid $N$-body/hydrodynamic simulations, the baryonic effects on the large-scale clustering of matter have been extensively studied in Fourier space, and these studies show that the deviation between baryons and dark matter in mass distribution depends on the scale and redshift \citep[e.g.][]{Chisari2019, vanDaalen2020, Yang2020}.
+Moreover, many studies indicate that the clustering of both dark matter and baryonic matter is environment-dependent \citep[e.g.][]{Abbas2005, Peng2010, Wang2018, Man2019}.
+However, usual statistical schemes based on the ordinary Fourier transform, e.g. power spectrum and bispectrum, cannot be used to measure the environmental and scale dependence of the matter clustering at the same time, since these schemes do not contain any positional information of the signal.
+The straightforward solution to overcome this problem is to use techniques of the windowed Fourier transform (WFT), which takes harmonic waves multiplied by a window of fixed width as basis functions, hence enabling us to gain the positional and scale information simultaneously \citep{Gabor1946}.

+However, the fixed window size of the WFT leads to a bad space-scale resolution \citep[e.g.][]{Kaiser1994,Romeo2004,Gao2011}.
+If we set the window size to be small enough, then the spatial resolution certainly matches the signal, but the scale/frequency localization is too poor to resolve the large scales/low frequencies.
+If we choose a wider window in order to have a finer scale/frequency resolution, the spatial resolution becomes too coarse to detect small scale structures.
+Therefore, the WFT is not a suitable tool for analyzing signals with a wide range of scales, such as spatial distributions of the dark matter and galaxies.